DataDog/documentation/content/en/continuous_integration/_index.md

 Find tests and pipelines that run slowly, or are unreliable, so you know where to focus your efforts to improve your CI environment.

 <div class="alert alert-info"><p>CI Visibility is in private beta.
 There are no billing implications for tracing pipelines and tests during this period.
-If you want to be added to the private beta, <a href="http://dtdg.co/ci-visibility-beta-request">fill out this form</a>.</p><p>CI Visibility is available only on <a href="/getting_started/site/">the US Datadog site</a> at this time.</p>
+If you want to be added to the private beta, <a href="http://dtdg.co/ci-visibility-beta-request">fill out this form</a>.</p><p>CI Visibility is available only on <a href="/getting_started/site/">the US1 Datadog site</a> at this time.</p>
 </div>

 ## Gain insights into your pipelines